2Date4Love

 Homelessness that includes whole families is a tragic social problem affecting all of the US.
 Most researchers agree on having seen family homelessness spread in recent years.

-10. It’s often erroneously believed that single mothers raise more than one child on average.
-Statistics prove the opposite.
+10. It’s often believed that single mothers raise more than one child — statistics show that 53.6% of them raise one child only.

 (Verywell Family)